narkai/mas-rad-temnein/readme.txt

 -

 Temnein is a little project for heigvd-mas-rad-2 php module.
-You can save your texts with date.
+You can save your texts.

 Karian, Matthieu